 - Some cash in local currency and U.S. dollars

-- Copies of your passport (and visa, if applicable).
-Keep a hard copy and an electronic version (such as in your email)
+- Copies of passport (and visa, if applicable).
+Keep a hard copy and an electronic version

 - Additional form(s) of identification (student ID or driver’s license)

-- Prescription medication(s) and doctor’s contact information if you will need a refill while abroad
+- Prescription medication(s) and doctor’s contact information for refills while abroad

-- If you wear contacts, bring enough to last your entire program.
-If you wear glasses, bring a copy of your prescription in case your glasses get broken.
+- Enough contacts to last the entire program.
+For glasses, bring a copy of the prescription in case they break.

-- Copy of your Acceptance Letter to show the customs agent (if necessary)
+- Copy of study abroad institution's Acceptance Letter to show the customs agent (if necessary)

-- Enough toiletries (toothpaste, contact solution, tampons, deodorant, etc.) to last two weeks—until you can find a store you like
+- Enough toiletries (toothpaste, contact solution, tampons, deodorant, etc.) to last two weeks

-- Small gifts that reflect your home culture.
-You may want to give these out to your professors/flatmates/friends
+- Small gifts that reflect the home culture to be given to professors, friends,

 - Outlet adapter/converter

 - Chargers for any electronic devices.
-(But do not bring hair dryers or anything else that heats up; it will be safer to purchase these in your host country.)
+(But do not bring hair dryers or anything else that heats up; it will be safer to purchase these in-country.)

 - Phrase book if going to non-English speaking country

-- Map, so you can get from the airport to your destination comfortably
+- Map to get from the airport to the destination comfortably

-- Use a backpack for your carry-on.
-It will double for your day-outings or weekend trips.
+- Use a backpack as a carry-on.
+Reuse it for day-outings or weekend trips.